raedle/pipn/README.md

-# VPN Control for Raspberry Pi
+# pipn - VPN Control for Raspberry Pi

+The following instructions demonstrate how to set up a Raspberry Pi as an access point (AP), which routes requests through a VPN service.
+Any device connected to the AP will send requests through the VPN, if enabled.
+Additionally, pipn provides a graphical user interface to control VPN connections through a touch display connected to the Raspberry Pi.

 ![](./media/video.gif)